Financial regulation

 Financial regulation is a broad set of policies that apply to the financial sector in most jurisdictions, justified by two main features of finance: systemic risk, which implies that the failure of financial firms involves public interest considerations; and information asymmetry, which justifies curbs on freedom of contract in selected areas of financial services, particularly those that involve retail clients and/or principal–agent problems.
 An integral part of financial regulation is the supervision of designated financial firms and markets by specialized authorities such as securities commissions and bank supervisors.

 In some jurisdictions, certain aspects of financial supervision are delegated to self-regulatory organizations.
 Financial regulation forms one of three legal categories which constitutes the content of financial law, the other two being market practices and case law.

 History

+Financial regulation has ancient roots, often evolving in response to economic crises or the need to standardize commerce.
+The Code of Hammurabi (c.
+1700 BCE) contained standards for lending and the regulation of interest.
+In the Roman Empire, banking was expanded beyond temples into private and state roles.
+This led to the creation of distinct financial institutions subject to administrative oversight.
+During the medieval period, financial regulation in Europe was heavily influenced by religious restrictions on usury (the charging of interest), which shaped the development of early merchant banks in Italy.

 In the early modern period, the Dutch were the pioneers in financial regulation.
 The first recorded ban (regulation) on short selling was enacted by the Dutch authorities as early as 1610.